-This article describes common WebCID configuration problems for Linux & Unix endpoints, when using an Internet Information Services (IIS) based web-server.
+This article describes common WebCID configuration problems for Linux, Unix and macOS endpoints, when using an Internet Information Services (IIS) based web-server.

 For full details on creating an IIS update server, see this KBA 38238.

 Applies to the following Sophos products and versions Sophos Anti-Virus for Linux

 This will guide you through the common issues that cause Linux and Unix endpoints to fail when updating from IIS Server.

 All the commands require Administrator or equivalent rights to execute successfully.
 On Windows 2003 and R2 ensure you are logged on as an Administrator, on Windows 2008 and above, you must start the command prompt as Administrator.